Religious Tolerance or Gender Discrimination? Harvard Goes to Women-Only Hours at Gym

 Click here for the latest story.

-5 Responses to “Religious Tolerance or Gender Discrimination?
+5 thoughts on “Religious Tolerance or Gender Discrimination?
 Harvard Goes to Women-Only Hours at Gym”

 That’s precisely what they would be doing if they took a few steps back, examined the situation and looked at it from your thoughtful perspective.